 I tend to push myself constantly, even when I’m exhausted.
 How can I integrate the biopsychosocial approach to break this cycle?

-Pushing through exhaustion is a common pattern for high-achievers, often linked to childhood emotional neglect or attachment wounds.
+Pushing through exhaustion is a common pattern for driven, often linked to childhood emotional neglect or attachment wounds.
 The biopsychosocial approach encourages you to listen to your body’s biological signals, address underlying psychological drivers, and create social support systems that encourage rest.
 This holistic perspective helps you shift from relentless striving to sustainable well-being.

 Further Reading on Relational Trauma